Why Is Peter Zieve Running?

 Daughter in-law Jane was attending freshman year at Roosevelt High School when we purchased the home at 10517 62nd Place W in Mukilteo.
 We moved to Mukilteo the day after the last day of school her freshman year and Jane entered Kamiak High School.
 Jane graduated from Kamiak in 2011.
 She is married with one child and a second on the way.
 She is also working toward a degree from the University of Washington Tacoma campus.
 Maria and I have three boys.
 David is entering eighth grade at Harbour Pointe Middle School and he loves basketball.
 Daniel is entering sixth grade at Harbour Pointe Middle School and he loves football.
 Max is at Columbia Elementary.

-Video of cool Electroimpact Machines built by Kamiak Graduates: Kyle Fitzpatrick, Andrew Lauletta, Marcus Boyle, Hannah Conrad, Ben Wiggins, Tyler Field, Sarah Madalina, Michael Madalina, Austin Vanderweilen, and Ben Larkin.
+Video of cool Electroimpact Machines built by Kamiak Graduates: Kyle Fitzpatrick, Andrew Lauletta, Marcus Boyle, Hannah Conrad, Ben Wiggins, Tyler Field, Sarah Madalina, Michael Madalina, Austin Vanderbilt, and Ben Larkin.
 Recent Kamiak hires are Ryan Handran and Kian Zugel.

 Mukilteo Boys and Girl’s Club